-“ You’re so selfish, and you only care about yourself.”
+“ You’re so selfish.
+You only care about yourself.”

-If this hasn’t worked, and they’ve not got someone else lined up, they’ll go and find one.
+If this hasn’t worked, and they’ve not got someone else lined up, they’ll go and find someone.
 They will believe within themselves, that they ended it with you.

 If you go no contact, they will sulk off and start the smear campaign, of why they left you.
-I will add the smear campaign at the end.
-They smear others names as they will play the victim or the hero if needed, you’ll be the horrible person, they put up with for so long.
+They smear others names as they will play the victim or the hero if needed, to ruin your reputation, your character and your name, to escape the shame of the things they do to you, you’ll be the horrible person, they put up with for so long.

 If you don’t tell them in person, some might call and message to beg you.
 They will seem genuinely remorseful, yet again this is just an act, please look back at their true colours, they will not change.